osbots1/osbots1.github.io/professionalProficiency.md

 # ★ ★ ★ ★ ½

-I certainly tried my best to attend all scheduled meetings/scrums; however, I was unable to attend some of the in-class meetings due to work commitments.
+I attended the vast majority of scheduled meetings/scrums; however, I was unable to attend some of the in-class meetings due to work commitments.
 On the rare occasions when I was unable to attend, I would notify the group via Slack in advance.
 I would also try to make myself available via Slack during the meetings.
 As a group, we also had meetings after-hours, during weekends and during the Polytech holidays.
 These additional meetings were normally planned so that those off us with full and part time work commitments were able to attend without issue.

 ![Team scrum]({{ "/files/img/scrum.jpg" | absolute_url }})